Soawii/Fast-FizzBuzz/README.md

 So : {'1', '2', 0, 0, 0, 0, 0, 0, 0, '1', '2', 0, 0 ...} - {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...} = {'0', '2', '2', '\n', 'F', 'i', 'z', 'z', '\n', '0', '2', '4', '\n' ...}.
 Now we have a little problem, we can see that hundreds-digit is incorrect since it gets decreased by 1, and all digits after (thousands->billions) will also be incorrect because of that.
 We can fix this by changing the previously-mentioned 198 offset, now we want it to be 1 bigger for each more significant digit so that out operations lead to the correct result.
 This will lead to out ascii-number being bigger by 1 in hundreds-digit, bigger by 2 in thousands-digit, bigger by 3 in tens-thousands-digit etc.
-So now if we take the previous example it would now wark like this:
+So now if we take the previous example it would now work like this:
 1. (do the shuffle) {1, 0, -'2', -'\n', -'F', -'i', -'z', -'z', -'\n', 1, 0, -'4', -'\n' ...} -> {'2', '2', 0, 0, 0, 0, 0, 0, 0, '2', '2', 0, 0 ...} (hundreds-digit ascii value is biffer by 1)
 2. (substract byte-by-byte) {'2', '2', 0, 0, 0, 0, 0, 0, 0, '2', '2', 0, 0 ...} ->  {'1', '2', '2', '\n', 'F', 'i', 'z', 'z', '\n', '1', '2', '4', '\n' ...}.
 And now we have the correct output!